zebrunner/community-edition/docs/config-guide.md

  In order to enable full ci/cd workflow you need to add a webhook to your repository registered in Zebrunner, this webhook will trigger onPush and onPullRequests events on the ci component(Jenkins by default) as builds.

- After each Push and Pull Request related Jenkins jobs will pull your repository, run the specified test and execute the sonarqube analysys. if the webhook event is a pull request the reports from the sonarqube analysis will be decorated into the pull request for the correspondant scm system.
+ After each Push and Pull Request related Jenkins jobs will pull your repository, run the specified test and execute the sonarqube analysys.
+If the webhook event is a pull request the reports from the sonarqube analysis will be decorated into the pull request for the correspondant scm system.

  > Note: if the sonarqube server specified its not available the scan will be skipped

- #### GitHub
+ #### GitHub: Configure Webhook for Pushes,Pull Requests

    * Follow steps 1-6 [here](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) to create your GitHub personal access token.
    * Grant access for the following permissions: **repo and admin:reopo_hook**.